Evaluative adverbs: lamentablemente, necesariamente, personalmente...

 NecesariamenteLa empresa debe, necesariamente, cotizar a la Seguridad Social.
 (The company must, necessarily, pay social security contributions.)

 AfortunadamenteAfortunadamente, superó el periodo de prueba sin problemas.
-(Fortunately, they passed the probation period without problems.)
+(Fortunately, they passed the probationary period without problems.)

 DesgraciadamenteDesgraciadamente, no cobraron la paga extra este mes.
-(Unfortunately, they didn’t receive the extra pay this month.)
+(Unfortunately, they didn’t receive the extra payment this month.)

 LamentablementeNo podemos pedir más días libres, lamentablemente.
 (We can’t ask for more days off, unfortunately.)